You never remember the fall itself. It all happens too fast.

 A Slip & Fall Isn’t Always Your Fault

 Why did you fall?
-At Holland & Usry, we know the answer to that is often as honest as it is simple—you fell because you trusted the store to keep its aisle safe so you could look at the shelves.
+At Holland & Usry, we know the answer to that is often as honest as it is simple—you fell because you trusted the store to keep its aisle and floors safe so you could look at the shelves.

 As with all personal injury cases, these cases are about safety, not your embarrassment.
 To win a Spartanburg slip and fall case, the victim has to prove the property owner either created a dangerous condition causing the fall, or knew about or should have known of the dangerous condition and failed to fix it.

 Common causes of Spartanburg slip and fall injuries include: